 There may be a greater tax benefit by paying in cash once you’ve returned to work and your taxable income is possibly higher.

 It’s a good idea to consult a professional financial advisor about the optimal timing of cash payments.

 There's no tax deduction.

 You don't regain RRSP contribution room.

 Your financial institution may charge your administrative fees.

 You can't withdraw the funds from your pension later.
 Once you transfer RRSP funds, you won't see them again until you retire.

-Contributions to another pension plan during your leave can have an impact on your taxes.
-Call us at 1-800-668-0105 if you worked, or are planning to work, during your leave.
+Contributions to another pension plan during your leave or reduced workload can have an impact on your taxes.
+Call us at 1-800-668-0105 if you worked, or are planning to work, during your time off.